 When it comes to rehab, it's also important to note that some people will need dual diagnosis treatment centers.
 A dual diagnosis simply means another health condition is present (in addition to addiction).
 This can include mental health issues such as schizophrenia, bipolar disorder, and anxiety disorders.
 If other mental health conditions coexist alongside addiction, it's critical to get the right care and treatment at a dual diagnosis treatment center.

 After detox, the majority of drug and alcohol rehab programs take people through different kinds of therapies.
-Most rehab facilities offer individual psychotherapy, group therapy, and behavioral therapy, which often includes practical skills for avoiding relapse.
+Most rehab facilities offer individual psychotherapy, group therapy, and behavioral therapy, which often includes practical skills for avoiding relapse, making long term sobriety possible.

 In addition to meeting with licensed rehab experts who specialize in addiction treatment, rehab offers the opportunity to connect with others overcoming the challenge of addiction.
 In group therapy, people share their struggles with drug addiction in a safe and compassionate environment, as well as personal issues that may have led to their addiction in the first place.